ZachPetroff/saccade_detector/README.md

 ## Using Anaconda for Further Analysis

 5. Open Anaconda:
-    a.
-Type `cd Downloads` and press Enter.
+    - Type `cd Downloads` and press Enter.
-    b.
-Type `cd saccade_detector` and press Enter.
+    - Type `cd saccade_detector` and press Enter.
-    c.
-Type `conda activate sac_det` and press Enter.
+    - Type `conda activate sac_det` and press Enter.
-    d.
-Type `python sac_det2.py F:\InfantSceneData(3_22_23)/2023_03_27/khfn/exports/000/` (change this to match the subject code and date) and press Enter.
+    - Type `python sac_det2.py F:\InfantSceneData(3_22_23)/2023_03_27/khfn/exports/000/` (change this to match the subject code and date) and press Enter.
-    e.
-To view changes to the plot based on annotations, repeat steps a-c, then type `dynamic_plot_script.py` and press Enter.
+    - To view changes to the plot based on annotations, repeat steps a-c, then type `dynamic_plot_script.py` and press Enter.

 ## Coding Tools